 Not sure it's gonna happen and it would be a "test" if it does.
 I expect to see that test, if I had to say.

-Here’s what American Airlines has shared with me:
+Here’s what American Airlines shared with me on February 10:

 - American is running a three month test to expand access to a broader audience of customers who are eligible for Flagship Lounge access but not eligible for Flagship First Dining